saylesss88/nix-book/src/vcs/git.md

 [Sops-Nix Guide](https://saylesss88.github.io/installation/enc/sops-nix.html)
 for details.

+It's also important to understand that **all files in the `/nix/store` are world-readable by default** This has important security implications for anyone managing sensitive data on a NixOS system.

+What Does "World-Readable" Mean?

+- All files in /nix/store are readable by any user on the sytem.

+- This is by design, the nix store is intended to be shared, immutable store of all packages and configuration files.

+- Permissions are typically set to `r-xr-xr-x`(read and execute for everyone)

+**Security Implications**

+- Never store secrets or sensitive data in plane text in the Nix store.

+- If you include secrets directly in your configuration, they will end up in the `/nix/store` and be accessible to any user or process on the system.

+- This applies to files, environment variables, and any data embedded in derivations.

+**Best Practices**

+- Always use a secrets management tool (like `sops-nix` or `agenix`) that decrypts secrets at activation time and stores them outside the Nix store, with restricted permissions.

+- Do not embed secrets directly in Nix expressions or configuration files that will be build into the store.

+- Even hashed passwords can be vulnerable when stored in a public repository, be conscious of what you store where.

+- If you’re unsure about what’s safe to share, start with a private repository.
+  This gives you time to learn about secrets management and review your configuration before making anything public.

 First, I'll breefly explain some of the limitations of NixOS Rollbacks and then I'll go into how Git compliments them.